 CSD has also given our school high marks in fiscal operations.
 This category measures whether a school demonstrates sound fiscal management, appropriate use of public funds, and compliance with regulatory requirements.
-Throughout our charter term CSD has consistently rated our school as accomplished ("4") or proficient ("3").
-Our history of sound fiscal operations shows that our school and KIPP SoCal are trustworthy stewards of public funds.
+Throughout our charter term CSD has consistently rated KIPP Empower as accomplished ("4") or proficient ("3").
+Our history of sound fiscal operations shows that KIPP Empower and KIPP SoCal are trustworthy stewards of public funds.

-In sum, CSD's high marks in oversight reviews indicate that our school has a high likelihood of future success.
-There is arguably no more objective measure of our school's operations and finances than CSD's annual performance-based oversight reports.
-In CSD's view, KIPP Comienza's governance has rated as "accomplished" in three of the first four years of our charter term.
-CSD has consistently rated student achievement as either "accomplished" or "proficient" every year of our charter term.
-Our organizational management, programs, and operations has rated as either "accomplished" or "proficient" every year of our charter term.
-And our school's fiscal operations have been "proficient" for the past three years.
-Therefore, by CSD's standards, KIPP Comienza Community Prep is well-equipped for improving educational outcomes, overcoming challenges, and ensuring our school's future success.
+In sum, CSD's high marks in oversight reviews indicate a high likelihood of future success.
+There is arguably no more objective measure of a charter school's operations and finances than CSD's annual performance-based oversight reports.
+In CSD's view, KIPP Empower's governance has rated as "accomplished" in three of the four years of our charter term.
+The CSD has consistently rated KIPP Empower as accomplished or proficient in student achievement throughout the charter term.
+Our organizational management, programs, and operations has been rated as "proficient" in every year of our charter term.
+Likewise, our fiscal operations have consistently been rated either "accomplished" or "proficient" for the past four years.
+Therefore, by CSD's standards, KIPP Empower Academy is well equipped to improve educational outcomes, overcome challenges, and assure future success.